khakhalin/notes/00_queue_to_do.md

 # Queue

+* python - how to pass command line parameters?
 * kubernetes deployment
+* proper way of setting up gitlab for pushing from git
 * gitlab-ci
 * curl - how to use exactly (document in [[bash]])
 * sudo
 * Missing semester - parts on shell, Scripting, VIM, Linux, Command line
 * ssh
+* move pandas stuff here (from the notes)
+* move git stuff here
+* move sql stuff here
-* LODs for [[tableau]] - read this: https://www.flerlagetwins.com/2020/02/lod-uses.html
+* LODs for [[tableau]] - read and document this: https://www.flerlagetwins.com/2020/02/lod-uses.html
 * microservices - what they actually are
     * Intro by James Quigley: https://www.youtube.com/watch?v=1xo-0gCVhTU
 * docker - what and how